makaronz/CortexReel/memory-bank/README.md

-# Memory Bank - Site2Data v3 Standalone
+# Memory Bank - CortexReel Standalone

-This Memory Bank system provides comprehensive documentation and context for the **site2data-v3-standalone** project - a professional React TypeScript screenplay analysis platform designed for film industry professionals.
+This Memory Bank system provides comprehensive documentation and context for the **cortex-reel-standalone** project - a professional React TypeScript screenplay analysis platform designed for film industry professionals.

 ## 📖 Purpose